GkouskosV/Danger-smart-alert-app/README.md

 # Danger smart alert android app

+Simple university project.
-The app is still in progress.
+The project is still in progress.

 The android app notify other people if the user is in danger.
 The form of the risk is set to be:
 1. If the user is falling.